Submissions

 The original files of illustrations should be submitted along with the manuscript.

-Please label your figure files with "Figure" and the figure number.
-For example, label Figure 1's caption as Figure1.
+Please label the figure with "Figure" and the figure number.
+For example, Figure 1.
 Study area

 Avoid adding shading or grids to the background.